 2) Purpose:

 The purpose of this Working Group is to harmonize and develop a set of privacy and security specifications that enable an individual to control the authorization of access to RESTful health-related data sharing APIs, and to facilitate the development of interoperable implementations of these specifications by others.
+The primary goal is a good user experience.

 3) Scope: